adambard/learnxinyminutes-docs/gdscript.html.markdown

 GDScript is a dynamically typed scripting language made specifically for free and open source game engine Godot.
 GDScript's syntax is similar to Python's.
-It's main advantages are ease of use and tight integration with the engine.
+Its main advantages are ease of use and tight integration with the engine.
 It's a perfect fit for game development.

 ## Basics